Redgate Flyway

 5. Optional - Use your CI/CD system to generate a report of changes, check for drift (changes that happened outside the pipeline, e.g., hot fix), run code analysis and other testing (unit, integration, performance, etc.).

-6. Use your CI/CD system to deploy your migration scripts to your downstream environments (QA, UAT, Prod).
-Optional - Set up a manual intervention for going to Prod, so releases can be reviewed and pushed on your time.
+6. Use your CI/CD system to deploy your database changes to your downstream environments (QA, UAT, Prod).
+Optional - Set up a manual intervention before going to Prod, so releases can be reviewed and pushed on your time.

-7. Refresh your development database using Redgate Test Data Manager (TDM) with realistic prod-like datasets, while keeping your prod data safe.
+7. Optional - Refresh your development database using Redgate Test Data Manager (TDM) with realistic prod-like datasets, while keeping your prod data safe.

 8. Repeat step 1.